EndPointCorp/end-point-blog/2021/08/kubernetes.md

 # Deployments and services

 Pods are very much the stars of the show when it comes to Kubernetes.
-However, most times we don't create them directly.
+However, most of the time we don't create them directly.
 We usually do so through "[deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)".
 Deployments are a more abstract concept in Kubernetes.
-They basically control pods and make sure they are behaving as specified.
+They basically control pods and make sure they behave as specified.
 You can think of them as wrappers for pods which make our lives easier than if we had to handle pods directly.
 Let's go ahead and create a deployment, that way things will be clearer.